A faster algorithm for finding Tarski fixed points: Higher Dimensions

+where each lattice $L_i$ has dimension at most three.
+Since we have an $O(\log^2 n)$ query algorithm for three-dimensional \tarski, we can repeatedly apply Theorem~\ref{thm:product} to solve $k$-dimensional \tarski in $O(\log^{2 \lceil k/3 \rceil} n)$ queries. \end{proof}

 \myparagraph{\bf Time complexity.} To obtain time complexity results, note that writing down a point in the lattice $L$ already requires $k \cdot \log n$ time.
 We assume that $f$ is implemented by a Boolean circuit of size that is polynomial in $k$ and $\log n$.
-With this assumption, our time complexity result can be stated as follows.
+With this assumption, we observe that all of our algorithms run in polynomial time with respect to $k$ and $\log n$, and so our time complexity result can be stated as follows.